 The announcement and pendency of the transactions contemplated by the Transaction Agreement, including the Offer, could disrupt Songa Offshore's and Transocean's businesses, and uncertainty about the effect of these transactions may have an adverse effect on Songa Offshore and Transocean.
 These uncertainties could cause suppliers, vendors, partners and others that deal with Transocean and Songa Offshore to defer entering into contracts with, or making other decisions concerning, Transocean and Songa Offshore or to seek to change or cancel existing business relationships with the companies.
 In addition, Songa Offshore's and Transocean's employees may experience uncertainty regarding their roles after the acquisition.
 Employees may depart either before or after the completion of the acquisition because of uncertainty and issues relating to the difficulty of coordination or because of a desire not to remain following the acquisition.
 Therefore, the pendency of the Offer may adversely affect Songa Offshore's and Transocean's ability to retain, recruit and motivate key personnel.
 Additionally, the attention of Songa Offshore's and Transocean's management may be directed towards the completion of the acquisition, including obtaining regulatory approvals, and may be diverted from the day-to-day business operations of Transocean and Songa Offshore.
-Matters related to the acquisition may require commitments of time and resources that could otherwise have been devoted to other opportunities that might have been beneficial to Transocean and Songa Offshore.
+Matters related to the acquisition may require commitments of time and Songa Offshore.
 Additionally, the Transaction Agreement requires Transocean and Songa Offshore to refrain from taking certain specified actions while the Offer and the acquisition are pending.
 These restrictions may prevent Transocean and Songa Offshore from pursuing otherwise attractive business opportunities or capital structure alternatives and from executing certain business strategies prior to the completion of the Offer.
 Further, the acquisition may give rise to potential liabilities, including those that may result from future shareholder lawsuits.
 Any of these matters could adversely affect the businesses of, or harm the results of operations, financial condition or cash flows of Transocean and Songa Offshore.